 There are two ways within the Western world to donate to the Church in Cambodia.

-- The easy way is to simply use Paypal or make the dedication of being a monthly contributor using Ko-Fi.
+- The easy way is to simply use Paypal.
 I am going to tell a story about this in a little bit.

 - The more involved, but “way easier for me sort of way” is to follow the directions given on the Moscow Patriarchate’s website (it involves money transfers at your bank).
 Please, if you find it easy, and your bank allows you, do it this way, because it saves me leg work.